-- \square by its departments, including by its staff in the Union delegations;
+1.6.
+Duration and financial impact

+☐ Proposal/initiative of limited duration

+- Proposal/initiative in effect from [DD/MM]YYYY to [DD/MM]YYYY

+☐ Financial impact from YYYY to YYYY

+☑ Proposal/initiative of unlimited duration

+Implementation with a start-up period from 2022 to 2025,

+followed by full-scale operation.

+1.7.
+Management mode(s) planned

+☑ Direct management by the Commission

+-

-- \Box by the executive agencies
+- □ by the executive agencies

-- □ Shared management with the Member States
+☐ Shared management with the Member States

-□ Indirect management by entrusting budget implementation tasks to:
+☐ Indirect management by entrusting budget implementation tasks to:

-- \Box third countries or the bodies they have designated; - \Box international organisations and their agencies (to be specified); - \Box the EIB and the European Investment Fund; - - □ bodies referred to in Articles 208 and 209 of the Financial Regulation; - \Box public law bodies; - □ bodies governed by private law with a public service mission to the extent that they provide adequate financial guarantees; - □ bodies governed by the private law of a Member State that are entrusted with the implementation of a public-private partnership and that provide adequate financial guarantees; - - □ persons entrusted with the implementation of specific actions in the CFSP pursuant to Title V of the TEU, and identified in the relevant basic act. - If more than one management mode is indicated, please provide details in the 'Comments' section.
+- □ third countries or the bodies they have designated;

+- □ international organisations and their agencies (to be specified);

+□ the EIB and the European Investment Fund;

+- □ bodies referred to in Articles 208 and 209 of the Financial Regulation;

+- □ public law bodies;

+- □ bodies governed by private law with a public service mission to the extent that they provide adequate financial guarantees;

+- □ bodies governed by the private law of a Member State that are entrusted with the implementation of a public-private partnership and that provide adequate financial guarantees;

+- □ persons entrusted with the implementation of specific actions in the CFSP pursuant to Title V of the TEU, and identified in the relevant basic act.

+- If more than one management mode is indicated, please provide details in the 'Comments' section.

+Comme nts